aandrew-me/tgpt/README.md

 -u, --update                                       Update program

 Providers:
-The default provider is fakeopen which uses 'GPT-3.5-turbo' model.
+The default provider is opengpts which uses 'GPT-3.5-turbo' model.
-Available providers to use: leo, fakeopen, openai, opengpts, koboldai
+Available providers to use: fakeopen, openai, opengpts, koboldai, phind

-Provider: leo
-Supports personal API Key and custom models.

 Provider: fakeopen
 No support for API Key, but supports models.
 Default model is gpt-3.5-turbo.
 Supports gpt-4